 The TECO research group was founded in 1993 at the University of Karlsruhe (now KIT – Karlsruhe Institute of Technology) for R&D in applied telematics in close collaboration with the industry.
 Ubiquitous Computing is the cornerstone of work and competence, with Mobile Computing, HCI, Sensor/Actor Networks (especially Cyber Physical Systems (CPS)), Sensor Big Data Analytics, Distributed Collaborative Systems (especially Internet of Things, IoT), and Context-Sensitive Systems as current research foci.
 We are currently helping to start up and organize the Germany’s Big Data Centre, the Smart Data Innovation Lab (SDIL).

-TECO is associated with the Pervasive Computing Systems group of the Institute of Telematics at the KIT which covers the education activities.
+TECO is associated with the chair of Pervasive Computing Systems group of the Institute of Telematics at the KIT which covers the education activities.
 TECO distinguishes itself in being close to industry both with respect to its funding model and its participation in “real-world projects” with a range of partners in the software and hardware industries and companies that apply pervasive computing technology (e.g. in the context of Industry 4.0).

 Prof. Norikazu Ikoma from Kyushu Institute of Technology is giving a guest presentation about particle filters. http://t.co/cs0q6WcLal

 Our paper on Depth Perception for Hand-held Augmented Reality using Autostereoscopic Displays got accepted at #ISMAR 2014, see you there.

 Tomorrow 16:30 at Gaede lecture hall: "Adventures as a young women in science", an invited talk by Marian Bechtel. tinyurl.com/pr-siywis